 To display him with the wallpaper, you just need to attach the 2 poles on the back of the figure.
 On the base, you must attach them with the peg which directly on the bottom of the pole because, the other side has different location of peg joint.
 Then insert the wallpaper into one of the attached pole’s paper holes, then attach the other pole and match up with the wallpaper.
 And lastly attach the short pole onto the 2 pegs of the attached poles.
 Make sure to attach them properly and becareful not to attach them by force if you’re having problem because, the paper tray may be easily crumpled.

 Well, it wasn’t a hard task to do, was it?
-This how the stand alone TB figures look when displayed with their background.
+This is how the stand alone TB figures look when displayed with their background.
 However, I’m going to remove the background for further review of the figure.
-First of all, as we know Tyranno Ranger wears red helmet, red spandex with white diamond motives, gloves, boots, belt buckler with holster and ranger gun.
+First of all, as we know Tyranno Ranger wears red helmet with Tyrannosaurus Rex themed sculpt, red spandex with white diamond motives, gloves, boots, belt buckler with holster and ranger gun.
 All TB figures are unarticulated and so is Tyranno Ranger as well, in this figure Tyranno Ranger pose is standing with slight open legs, his arms bend to the front with his hand gripping into fist.
 The pose was like he’s ready to go power up/charging just like Son Goku’s charging up or goes into Super Saiyan, it’s because Tyranno Ranger’s proportions was a reused body from TB Dragon Ball series which most of the characters posed like this.
 Just look at those muscles, it can be assumed that his body was a reused from either Goku (Normal/Super Saiyan/Super Saiyan God Super Saiyan) or Vegeta (Normal/Super Saiyan).
 Tyranno Ranger or even Red Ranger didn’t appeared to be this bulky in the series, kinda funny to have deformed figures with such beefy body… But, it seems like in favor from the most MMPR toys which the Rangers made to be overbulked up, Tamashii Nations decided to make them bulky as well lol… Okay, let’s head into the details!
 Like every Tamashii Nations line, Tyranno Ranger also gets detailed sculpt work.
 As you can see those fabric details, belt, Dino Buckler and that sculpted Ranger Gun in the holster.
 However, they still can’t beat the detailed S.H.Figuarts figures which the Dino medal was left unsculpted to his Dinosaurus animal.
 The overall paintjob is pretty standard but, the buckler… It’s a little mess but, it’s the best I could picked.
 Wait… What?!
 Yes, once again Tamashii Nations still never learned their lesson to pay attention on the quality control or I’m always be the unlucky guy who gets the bad quality one.
 So, I had to picked the best one from 2 items I bought.
 The figure was glued to the base so, we cannot remove the figure from the display unless you’re crazy enough or maybe a professional customizer to do that.
 The whole figure was made from hard plastic, no metal/diecast included at all.

 Tyranno Ranger’s helmet sculpt was done pretty nice although it’s still suffers some incomplete paintjob on the visors but, it’s not a big deal… The helmet is far from TV accurate since there’s some missing lines on several part but, since this is a deformed figures some itsy bitsy like that was uneeded.
 Atleast his helmet still shaped like Tyrannosaurus Rex, I’m actually liking his mouth because, I personally think the quality looked much better than SHF regular Tyranno Ranger one.